Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 Where to Stay in the 15th Arrondisement

 The Eiffel Tower is obviously a must see if this is your first time visiting the city.
 If you want to situate yourself close to it, choose the 15th.
-This hotel is a family favorite and is located at the foot of the Eiffel Tower!

 Families that stayed here gave it 9.5/10 stars.